Design, Creative & UX job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Where the Opportunities Are Concentrated

-Where to focus: Prioritize on-site or hybrid generalist UX and digital design roles where you can show both polished visual execution and process, rather than waiting for remote senior product-design openings.
+Where to focus: Focus first on on-site or hybrid enterprise design teams where you can show both polished visual work and system-oriented product execution.

 Skills and Credentials Worth Pursuing